payloadcms/payload/examples/hierarchy/README.md

 - #### Entities

   The `entities` collection can define a parent as any other entity.
 It has a virtual field that will also populate children when it is called via the API using a query `children=true`.
 See [Virtual Fields](https://github.com/payloadcms/payload/tree/main/examples/virtual-fields) for more details on how virtual fields work.

+  The virtual field retrieves __all__ children which includes other entities and people.

 - #### People

-  The `people` collection is a collection that can define an array of parent entities and also associates an allocation field as an example of attaching data to a parent-child relationship.
+  The `people` collection is a collection that can define an array of parent entities.
+It also has an allocation field.
+This is for demonstrating attaching data to a parent-child relationship.

 ## Development